-If a PEIA-insured employee and his or her spouse divorce, and the employee is not the custodial parent for the dependent child(ren), the employee may continue to provide medical benefits for the child(ren) through the PEIA plan.
+If a PEIA-insured retired employee and his or her retired spouse divorce, and the retired employee is not the custodial parent for the dependent child(ren), the employee may continue to provide medical benefits for the child(ren) through the PEIA plan.
 If the non-custodial parent is ordered by the court to provide medical benefits for the child(ren), the custodial parent may submit medical claims for the court-ordered dependent(s), and benefits may be paid directly to the custodial parent.
 Special claim forms are required.
 The custodial parent will also receive Explanations of Benefits (EOBs) for the CODs as claims are processed.
 Contact PEIA to discuss this benefit.

-Medicare Retired Policyholder with non-Medicare Dependents
+Medicare Retired Policyholder with Non-Medicare Dependents

-If you are a Medicare retiree with Non-Medicare dependents, then the Medicare beneficiary has benefits through Humana's Medicare Advantage plan.
-The non-Medicare dependents of the Medicare policyholder have coverage through the PEIA PPB Plan A.
+If you are a Medicare retiree with non-Medicare dependents, then the Medicare beneficiary has benefits through Humana's MAPD plan.
+The non-Medicare dependents of the Medicare policyholder have coverage through PEIA PPB Plan A. The MAPD plan member's benefits will run on the Medicare Plan Year, January - December; and the non-Medicare members' plan year will run on the State's fiscal year (July - June).